Started in: 2015

 Add a picture here.

 Fecal material also contains nutrients and organic matter.
 Nutrient addition to surface waters, particularly phosphorus and nitrogen, can increase algal growth, decrease water clarity, and increase ammonia concentrations which can be toxic to fish.
 The increased organic matter also serves as a food source for bacteria and other microorganisms, resulting in lower oxygen levels in the water, and often no oxygen in deeper bottom waters.
+No oxygen is no good for fish!

 In the Middle River watershed, the source of E. coli contamination is felt to be primarily due to livestock.
 Augusta County has the second greatest number of cows in Virginia and is the leading beef cattle, sheep and lamb producer.
 It is also one of Virginia’s largest poultry producers.